- St George Private Hospital, Kogarah

 - The presence and position of any uterine fibroids

-- On weekends a group of obstetricians including Professor Chapman, Drs Child, Krishnan, Roper, Thou and myself share a weekend on call roster at St George Private Hospital & St George Public Hospital, Kogarah.
+On weekends a group of obstetricians including Drs Child, Krishnan, Kemball, Thou and myself share a weekend on call roster at St George Private Hospital & St George Public Hospital, Kogarah.

 - At all other times and most weekends I cover my own patients for obstetrics on the St George campus.
 About 90 % of my patients are delivered by me personally